Grand Canyon

 The inciting incident occurs at 16 minutes when Mack's car breaks down in a dangerous South Central neighborhood after taking a wrong turn leaving the game.
 He calls for a tow truck but is threatened by a street gang..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Mack actively seeks out Simon to thank him and develop a friendship across racial and class lines, choosing to bridge the divide rather than retreat to his safe bubble., moving from reaction to action.
+This shows the protagonist's commitment to Mack actively seeks out Simon to thank him and develop a friendship across racial and class lines, choosing to bridge the divide rather than retreat to his safe bubble., moving from reaction to action.

 The Collapse moment at 99 minutes (74% through) represents the emotional nadir.
 Here, Simon's sister Jane breaks down, revealing her son has fully joined the gang and is beyond saving.
-The dream of rescuing people from their circumstances confronts its limits in the face of systemic violence., reveals the protagonist at their lowest point.
+The dream of rescuing people from their circumstances confronts its limits in the face of systemic violence., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 108 minutes initiates the final act resolution at 81% of the runtime.
 Mack invites everyone to the Grand Canyon, synthesizing the realization that meaning comes not from controlling chaos but from choosing connection and wonder despite it.
 Life's randomness contains both violence and miracles., demonstrating the transformation achieved throughout the journey.